Yomguithereal/colifrapy/README.md

 * **Cacher** (saves data to file)

 ##Examples
-My project [furuikeya](https://github.com/Yomguithereal/furuikeya) is a good usage example of colifrapy since colifrapy was originally designed to help me doing it.
+The project [furuikeya](https://github.com/Yomguithereal/furuikeya) is a good usage example of colifrapy since colifrapy was originally designed to help me doing it.

 ##Dependencies